ShingenPizza/UnityShadersPlus/README.md

 ### Known issues:
-- The Two Sided option doesn't work when toggled in VRChat - it needs to be set before upload.
+- The Face Culling option doesn't work when toggled in VRChat - it needs to be set before upload.
 - Since I had to create a custom editor for Unlit shaders, the Inspector view doesn't look exactly the way the default one does.
 (The shaders themselves work just fine, though.)